Tommyse/smart-insole-fudan-turku/README.md

 	- Seems to be a small change towards worse accuracy.
 Might be bigger problem when using data from multiple different persons.

+- The implemented classifiers can only predict normal walking scenarios.
+Many things can throw the predictions off such as carrying something.

 ### To-Do

 - Cleaning up code